 (A) Except as provided in this rule, managed care plans (MCPs) must ensure that members have access to all medically-necessary services covered by medicaid.
+Specific coverage provisions for "MyCare Ohio" plans as defined in rule 5160-58-01 are described in Chapter 5160-58 of the Administrative Code.
 The MCP must ensure that:

 (1) Services are sufficient in amount, duration or scope to reasonably be expected to achieve the purpose for which the services are furnished;

 (2) The amount, duration, or scope of a required service is not arbitrarily denied or reduced solely because of the diagnosis, type of illness, or condition;